 Pipersville home prices are not only among the most expensive in Pennsylvania, but Pipersville real estate also consistently ranks among the most expensive in America.

-Pipersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pipersville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pipersville is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Pipersville who work in management occupations (24.36%), sales jobs (11.41%), and teaching (7.79%).

 Telecommuters are a relatively large percentage of the workforce: 26.94% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.